XIDA/Coding-Standards/GitCommitGuidelines.md

 <footer>
 ```

 >Any line of the commit message cannot be longer 100 characters!
-This allows the message to be easier to read on github as well as in various git tools.
+This allows the message to be easier to read on GitHub as well as in various Git tools.

 #### Allowed `<type>`